JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_03/functions.md

 Number of arguments: 3
 ```

-However, in Julia, it is possible to use the splat operator to unpack the tuple of arguments directly to the function
+The simpler way is to use the splat operator to unpack the tuple of arguments directly to the function.

 ```jldoctest varargs
 julia> nargs(args...)
 Number of arguments: 3
 ```

-Note the difference if we omit the splat operator
+This is different from the case where the tuple is not unpacked.

 ```jldoctest varargs
 julia> nargs(args)
 Number of arguments: 1
 ```

-In such a case, the function receives only one argument instead of three arguments.
-The same syntax can be used for any iterable object, such as ranges or arrays
+The same syntax can be used for any iterable object, such as ranges or arrays.

 ```jldoctest varargs
 julia> nargs(1:100)